 Chiropractors are known for providing alternative treatment for back pain and other ailments – but how exactly do they help the symptoms?
 Chiropractors use their hands to treat aches and pains in the bones, joints and muscles, using a range of techniques including spinal manipulation.
 Chiropractic is a manual therapy and is an approved treatment of back pain, neck pain and more.

-Take a look at some of these common complaints and how seeing a chiropractor could help reduce the pain.
+Take a look at some of these common complaints and how seeing a chiropractor can help reduce the pain.

 Persistent Neck Pain